 Joe is a proud native of Huntington, West Virginia.
-He graduated from Wheeling Jesuit University with a degree in communications; for a few years after college, he did the whole “town to town, up and down the dial” radio thing for a few years in the Mountain and Buckeye states before finally settling in the D.C. area (which he steadfastly refuses to ever call “the DMV”).
+He has a bachelor’s degree in communications; for a few years after college, he did the whole “town to town, up and down the dial” radio thing before finally settling in the D.C. area (which he steadfastly refuses to ever call “the DMV”).

-A self-described traffic nerd, Joe first started reporting on Washington-area traffic on WTOP in April 2004 while he was an employee of Metro Networks, which at the time provided traffic services to WTOP and other radio and TV stations.
+A self-described traffic nerd, Joe started reporting on the Washington area’s road conditions for WTOP in 2004 as an employee of Metro Networks, which at the time provided contract services to WTOP and other radio and TV stations.
 Besides working with legends like Lisa Baden and Brian Beddow, one of the biggest highlights of Joe’s years there was reporting by helicopter on traffic during President Barack Obama’s first inauguration in January 2009.

 In early 2011, WTOP revamped and improved its traffic reporting operation by bringing it in-house.
-And in February 2013, Joe rejoined the WTOP traffic team as a full-fledged, part-time WTOP employee, Joe added more traffic legends to his work-with list while growing his traffic and transit nerdery.
+As a full-fledged, part-time WTOP employee, Joe added more traffic legends to his work-with list while growing his traffic and transit nerdery.

 In addition to his long-time work in broadcasting, Joe is an experienced writer and editor.
-He worked for a number of years as a staff writer for an Arlington, Virginia-based international sales consulting firm, and more recently he has served on the communications team of a national association for federal employees.
-He plans to eventually finish that novel he’s been working on (mostly in his head).
+He worked for a number of years as a staff writer for a Virginia-based international sales consulting firm, and he has served on the communications teams of two national labor unions.

-You can follow Joe on Twitter @JoeConwayWTOP and you can always tell him or any other member of the WTOP Traffic team what you see on the roads by calling 202-895-5048 or #1035 on Verizon and AT&T.
+You can follow Joe on Twitter @JoeConwayWTOP and you can always tell him or any other member of the WTOP Traffic team about the major incidents you’re seeing on the roads by calling 866-304-WTOP.